pathfindertools/connectivity-site/content/pages/index.md

           connection.
         language: javascript
       - cardType: basic
-        headline: Securing the WebTransport Connection
+        headline: ➤ Securing the WebTransport Connection
         text: >
           What does the certificate hash actually secure?
 By itself, not much.
           In particular, an attacker could have injected a multiaddress containing the hash of its own certificate.
-Furthermore, after completing the WebTransport handshake, the server doesn’t have any way to know the client’s peer ID.
+Furthermore, after completing the WebTransport handshake, the server doesn’t have any way to know the client’s [peer ID](peer-id).

           libp2p therefore runs a Noise handshake on top of the first